 Community Health Assessment Efforts

-The 2016 collaborative community health assessment is currently underway with leadership from the Division of Public Health and other community partners.
-A collaborative process allows public health, non-profit hospitals and community stakeholder to focus together on critical Guilford County issues and to plan and implement interventions to address these issues.
-A collective process also meets the health department’s accreditation requirements and the hospital’s IRS requirement to complete a community health needs assessment.
+1n 2016, the Division of Public Health and other health, social and community partners collaborated to complete a community health assessment.
+A collaborative process allows public health, non-profit hospitals and community stakeholder to work together to identify critical Guilford County issues and to plan and implement interventions to address these issues.

 2015 State of Guilford County’s Health Report